 My experience of running Prison Dialogue groups helped me see that if a secure boundary is formed on a collective or individual level, life itself has an impulse to harmonise that emerges into that framed interiority.

 Using EMDR shows me that shock is what creates a dissociation, or disconnection from the body, which is the only instrument we have for forming that secure boundary at a personal level.
 In providing a safe place for a client to stay connected to the embodiment of their present, regardless of how traumatic their descriptions of memories might be, they can strengthen their own capacity to absorb shock and respond effectively, rather than be short-circuited by shock into old habitual reactive patterns.
 The shock is not the problem, as shocking as it is, as much as the disconnection from the body that can earth the current of the shock.
 The formative, generative work can then take place.

-Experiencing week-long Mondo Zen retreats since 2011 and training in the koans of the Mondo Zen dialogue protocol has supported my trust that the experience people are most wired to avoid is in fact the deepest dimension of our being.
+Experiencing week-long Mondo Zen retreats from 2011 to 2018 and training in the koans of the Mondo Zen dialogue protocol has supported my trust that the experience people are most wired to avoid is in fact the deepest dimension of our being.
 Imagine you made your need to ask for help wrong, intuiting that because no one helped you as a child, it meant you were unworthy of help and destined to do everything alone.
 When you realise that in fact the visceral energetic feeling of vulnerability and loneliness is the very substance of your impulse towards connection, everything changes.
 There is nothing to fix, nothing to understand and nothing to interpret.
 There’s nowhere to get to, no one watching, nothing to prove.
 You realise this is it, and you can’t get being you wrong.
 You come back to your body with an open, relaxed mind.

 But that very feeling of dislocation is what can remind each person to start looking for themselves, to come home and to grow their embodied connection to life.
 And this is what builds wholeness, love and competence.